teachingaway/teachingaway.github.io/_posts/2014-01-01-startup-employee-matters.md

 [The 14 Crucial Questions About Stock Options](https://blog.wealthfront.com/stock-options-14-crucial-questions/).
 Andy Rachleff, Wealthfront, 2014.
 A nice overview of issues to consider before negotiating an equity incentive package.

+[First employee of startup ?
+You are probably getting screwed ](http://blog.itlater.com/first-employee-of-startup-you-are-probably-getting-screwed/)!
+Boris Dinkevich (2011).
+Boris lays down some simple math to help early employees compare their employee equity deal to the VC's investment equity deal.

 ## Restricted Stock

 Restricted stock is normal "common stock," but the company will have certain rights to buy the stock back from you in certain circumstances.